PyiTheinKyaw/Theoretical-Computer-Science/c1_Cryptography/02_Understand_the_cryptography/c2_Stream_Cipher/01_Stream_Cipher.md

 1|0|1|
 1|1|0|

-Depending on the key bit, the ciphertext $y_i$ is either a zero (si =0) or one (si =1).
+Depending on the key bit, the ciphertext $y_i$ is either a zero ($s_i =0$) or one ($s_i =1$).
 If the key bit si behaves perfectly randomly, i.e., it is unpredictable and has exactly a 50% chance to have the value 0 or 1, then both possible ciphertexts also occur with a 50% likelihood.
-Likewise, if we encrypt the plaintext bit xi = 1, we are on line 3 or 4 of the truth table.
-Again, depending on the value of the key stream bit si, there is a 50% chance that the ciphertext is either a 1 or a 0.
+Likewise, if we encrypt the plaintext bit $x_i = 1$, we are on line 3 or 4 of the truth table.
+Again, depending on the value of the key stream bit $s_i$, there is a 50% chance that the ciphertext is either a 1 or a 0.

 This the reason why XOR gate is used.
 We just observed that the **XOR function is perfectly balanced**, i.e., by observing an output value, there is exactly a 50% chance for any value of the input bits.
 This distinguishes the XOR gate from other Boolean functions such as the OR, AND or NAND gate.
-Moreover, AND and NAND gates are not invertible.
+Moreover, AND and NAND gates are not **invertible**.

 ### What Exactly Is the Nature of the Key Stream?